fawazsammani/look-and-modify/README.md

-Look and Modify: Modification Networks for Image Captioning
+## Look and Modify: Modification Networks for Image Captioning
-## To Appear in BMVC2019
+To appear in BMVC2019